ezchx/ai_for_robotics/README.md

 Kalman_filter_4d.py – X&Y position and velocity

-Modified to run with NumPy instead of programming the matrix manipulations from scratch.
+Modified to run with NumPy versus programming the matrix manipulations from scratch.